Brunei has a reputation for being expensive for travellers.

 As for the guesthouse itself, we had access to a clean, spacious room with a private bathroom, and full use of the kitchen, living area, and washing machine.

 In the interest of being balanced, I have to mention the downsides.
 The guesthouse is quite far from the centre of Bandar Seri Begawan.
 As in, a 60-minute walk away.
 It wasn’t a big deal for us, as a bus for the centre regularly leaves from outside the guesthouse and Maya usually offered to drive us into town when she was free.

 As for alternatives, if you’re looking to stay within walking distance of all of the attractions in Bandar Seri Begawan and are on a mid-range budget, the best option is probably going to be the Capital Residence Suites at a price of $64 a night for a double room.

-If you’re on a tight budge, the cheapest room in Bandar Seri Begawan is the $20 a night dorm bed at Poni Homestay, which receives a rating of 9.5 on Booking, so sounds pretty great.
+If you’re on a tight budget, the cheapest room in Bandar Seri Begawan is the $20 a night dorm bed at Poni Homestay.

 My average daily cost of accommodation came to $17 per day

 I spent very little on transportation in Brunei.